coredns/coredns.io/content/middleware/whoami.md

 +++
 title = "whoami"
 description = "*whoami* returns your local IP address, port and transport used.
-Your local IP address is returned in the additional section as either an A or AAAA record. " weight = 26 tags = [  "middleware" , "whoami" ] categories = [ "middleware" ] date = "2017-07-24T15:25:40+00:00"
+Your local IP address is returned in the additional section as either an A or AAAA record." weight = 26 tags = [ "middleware", "whoami" ] categories = [ "middleware" ] date = "2017-07-27T12:53:47.841767"
 +++

 The port and transport are included in the additional section as a SRV record, transport can be